vazgabriel/pizza-app/README.md

 An app to order your favorite pizza in React + Node.js (using Typescript)

+## Live Version

+You can try the live version [here](https://pizza-app-vaz.web.app/).
+(Be aware that it can take a long time to load the first time, because the backend is on Heroku and may be in "sleep mode")

 ## What you need to have to run it locally?

 [Node.js v12](https://nodejs.org/en/download/)